 One year and 11 days ago, I wrote a letter to Johnny Depp informing him of our break-up.
-I had just seen the first installment of Fantastic Beasts and Where to Find Them, and had been jolted out of a magical evening when Colin Farrell suddenly morphed into a Johnny Depp with frosted tips, revealing the man who would portray Gellert Grindelwald for the rest of the franchise.
+I had just seen the first instalment of Fantastic Beasts and Where to Find Them, and had been jolted out of a magical evening when Colin Farrell suddenly morphed into a Johnny Depp with frosted tips, revealing the man who would portray Gellert Grindelwald for the rest of the franchise.

 People obviously shared my distaste at being confronted with a man accused of domestic abuse in what is supposed to be a safe and cherished universe.
 But despite a vigorous social media campaign to have him replaced, Warner Bros. reiterated its support for Depp when they re-confirmed his presence in the sequel last month.
 Character stills from the upcoming film, called Fantastic Beasts: The Crimes of Grindelwald, show Depp resting casually to the side, rocking the same horrible frosted tips.